yumyo/blunt-snippets/README.md

 This plugin requires that the Advanced Custom Fields plugin by Elliot Condon be installed and active.

-Create a code snippet then copy any paste the shortcode to wherever you need to embed it...
+Create a code snippet then copy and paste the shortcode to wherever you need to embed it...

 ... rather than altering the editors to allow adding code directly into the content editor or text widget.